LLNL/blt/docs/tutorial/index.rst

 ``bare_bones`` provides a minimum template for starting a new project and ``calc_pi`` provides several examples that calculate the value of :math:`\pi` by approximating the integral :math:`f(x) = \int_0^14/(1+x^2)` using numerical integration.
-The code is adapted from ANL's `using mpi examples <https://www.mcs.anl.gov/research/projects/mpi/usingmpi/examples-usingmpi/simplempi/cpi_c.html>`_.
+The code is adapted from ANL's `using MPI examples <https://www.mcs.anl.gov/research/projects/mpi/usingmpi/examples-usingmpi/simplempi/cpi_c.html>`_.

 Most of the tutorial focuses on the BLT features used to create the complete